openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 * shall contain the OAuth Client ID of the RP as a single audience value as a string (see Note 2);
 * shall contain `acr` claim as a string that identifies the Authentication Context Class that the authentication performed satisfied, as described in {{Section 2 of OpenID}};
-* shall contain the `amr` claim as an array of strings indicating identifiers for authentication methods used in the authentication from those registered in the IANA Authentication Method Reference Values registry, as described in {{Section 2 of OpenID}};
+* shall contain the `amr` claim as an array of strings indicating identifiers for authentication methods used in the authentication from those registered in the IANA Authentication Method Reference Values registry, as described in Section 2 of [OpenID];
 * shall indicate the expected lifetime of the RP session in the `session_lifetime` claim in seconds (see Note 3);

 Note 1: The requirement for preregistered clients corresponds to Section 3.4 "Trust Agreements" of [NIST.FAL].